Customer Journey Mapping

 Catalog Stakeholders

-Every sector has unique challenges and regulatory needs, which could impact the way users engage with the platform and services.
-By tailoring journey maps for key segments, we can create a roadmap that aligns with the specific needs of customers.
+Every sector has unique challenges and regulatory needs, which could impact how users engage with the platform and services.
+By tailoring journey maps for key segments, we can create a roadmap that aligns with customers’ specific needs.

 -